Thaelin/assignment-gis/README.md

 Weather Check

 **Application description**:
 Application will be able to show huge variety of weather data related to given coordinates/city name.
+It's most interesting part should be finding relations between weather and traffic data in selected region.

 **Data source**:
 Weather data will be downloaded through OpenWeatherMap API (there is one limitation - max.
 60 API requests per minute - should be fine).
 Other data, like point of interests will be downloaded from other OpenStreetMap data sources.